 Airports in Aberdeen

 The primary airport for Aberdeen and one of the busiest airports in Scotland, Aberdeen Airport (ABZ) was built in 1931 and has served as both an RAF base and a public aerodrome.
 The two-level main terminal, built in 1977, processes roughly 2.7 million passengers each year.

 The layout of Aberdeen Airport is relatively simple, with check-in located on the ground floor with the arrivals area and baggage claim to the right, and the departure lounges on the upper level.

-Located 5.8 miles (9.3km) northwest of Aberdeen's city centre, Aberdeen Airport has a busy helipad, hosting more helicopter traffic than any other airport worldwide.
-Flights to Aberdeen Airport are available on roughly 20 airlines to more than 30 destinations, including Amsterdam, Frankfurt, Copenhagen, Paris and Ibiza, as well as many cities in the UK.
+Located just over five miles (9.3km) northwest of Aberdeen's city centre, Aberdeen Airport has a busy helipad, hosting more helicopter traffic than any other airport worldwide.
+Flights to Aberdeen Airport are available on many airlines serving a variety of destinations within the UK and beyond.

 The airport is situated seven miles (11km) northwest of Aberdeen.